Archive-Samourai-Wallet/Whirlpool/ARCHITECTURE.md

     - `utxoHash` + `utxoIndex`: a PREMIX or POSTMIX utxo (must have >= 1 confirmations)
     - `signature`: message "$poolId" signed with utxo's key
     - `liquidity`: true for PREMIX, false for POSTMIX
+    - `blockHeight`: height of the latest block
 - Client is now automatically queued for mixing and keeps waiting for a [`ConfirmInputMixStatusNotification`](https://code.samourai.io/whirlpool/whirlpool-protocol/-/blob/develop/src/main/java/com/samourai/whirlpool/protocol/websocket/notifications/ConfirmInputMixStatusNotification.java).
 It takes generally a few minutes to be selected for the first mix (and a few hours for a free remix).
 - If UTXO is rejected, client receives an error to `/private/reply`.
-Example: if UTXO is banned, client receives {"message": "Banned from service. <optional details>"}.
+Example: if UTXO is banned, client receives {errorCode: 612, "message": "Banned from service. <optional details>"}.

 keeps waiting for a [`ConfirmInputMixStatusNotification`](https://code.samourai.io/whirlpool/whirlpool-protocol/-/blob/develop/src/main/java/com/samourai/whirlpool/protocol/websocket/notifications/ConfirmInputMixStatusNotification.java)

 #### 2. CONFIRM_INPUT
 ![](charts/dialog2_confirmInput.png)